 Vieux Telegraphe “La Crau” Chateauneuf-du-Pape (750ml)

-Grapes sourced from La Crau, the lieu-dit that is known for the galet roulés, or rounded stones, that cover the vineyard as far as the eye can see.
-They are partially de-stemmed and undergo traditional fermentation between 25-35 days in stainless steel cuve and wood cuves (all temperature-controlled).
+Made from 65% Grenache Noir, 15% Mourvedre, 15% Syrah, 5% Cinsault, Clairette and other Rhone varietals, the grapes sourced from La Crau, the lieu-dit that is known for the galet roulés, or rounded stones.
+They’re partially de-stemmed and undergo traditional fermentation between 25-35 days in stainless steel cuve and wood cuves (all temperature-controlled).
 The wine rests in cement tank for 10 months, and then ages for another 12 months in foudres.
 Bottled unfiltered, after 22 months of aging.